-Regularly getting a good night’s sleep is very important to ensuring we enjoy good mental health.
+Regularly getting a good night’s sleep is crucial to ensuring we enjoy good mental health.

-When we don’t get good sleep, it can contribute to a range of problems including depression and anxiety.
+When we don’t get good sleep, it can contribute to various problems, including depression and anxiety.
 But it can sometimes feel hard to achieve amid the pressures of daily life.
 To help, we have come up with these top ten tips on how to get a good night’s sleep.

 1. Tech-free bedtime